 This document sets out the terms and conditions upon which VAC Logistics CC t/a Volunteer Adventure Corps (“VACorps”) agrees to accept you (“the Participant”) as an intern or volunteer on one of the programs offered by VACorps.
 By signing these terms, you acknowledge that you have read, fully understood, had the opportunity of obtaining legal advice and accepted all of the terms herein.

-- VACorps reserves the right to amend any programme or price in its sole discretion.
+VACorps reserves the right to amend any program or price in its sole discretion.

 The VACorps Program Fee of $2550 is divided into three payments:

 - The Participant shall make a refundable deposit of USD 350.00 (three hundred and fifty United States dollars) in order to begin the placement process as per the VACorps Program Deposit Terms and Conditions.